nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed note list.
 * The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `deletenote 1` Delete the note at the first position.

 #### Editing a note : `editnote`

 Edits an existing note in the note list.